lasamflir/loglang/book/src/ssm.md

 As an example, `ABNBABNBCBCBNBCBBBABABCBNA` is split like so:
 1. ABNBABNBCBCBNBCBBB is followed by an A. This means that the last three Bs break off and are separate words.
 The rest is a grouped by A starting words. `A BN B ABNBCBCBNBC B B B`
 2. ABABCBN starts with monosyllabic predicate word followed by a particle.
 The lack of a C syllable after the first B before the next A means it doesn't "attach" and become part of a multisyllabic predicate.
 ABC is the next predicate word.
 It is followed by a particle that must not be part of the word because it's not followed by a C before the next A, which starts the last word.
-3. The final breakdown is therefore `ABNBABNBCBCBNBC B B B A B ABC BN A`.
+3. The final breakdown is therefore `A BN B ABNBCBCBNBC B B B A B ABC BN A`.

 In almost all situations, spaces will be written anyway sparing the reader of the effort of applying these rules.
 However, a self-segregating morphology is a requirement of all logical languages so that they can be spoken and parsed by a computer without ambiguity.